-An existing asset has an estimated useful life of fifty years, becomes thirty years old on January 1, 2018, has an estimated remaining life of twenty years, and an estimated replacement cost of \$100,000.
-Under the standard method of calculation, a full replacement reserve on December 31, 2018, for that asset would be $$62,000 ($100,000 \times 31/50)$.
-If an association had not already established a replacement reserve for that asset, the full replacement reserve contribution by December 31, 2018, would be \$62,000 (or fifty per cent of that amount \$31,000 for the minimum replacement reserve).
-If the association adopts the method of calculation permitted by subsection (b), the full replacement reserve contribution required by December 31, 2018, for the same asset would be only \$5,000 $(\$100,000 \times 1/20)$, or fifty per cent of that amount -\$2,500 - for the minimum replacement reserve, although subsequent annual contributions will be higher than in the first example.
-In effect, the asset is deemed to be only one-year old, not thirty-one years old on December 31, 2018.
-[Eff (Auth: \$\$514B-61, 514B-148) (Imp: HRS \$514B-148)
+An existing asset has an estimated useful life of fifty years, becomes twenty years old on January 1, 2018, has an estimated remaining life of thirty years, and an estimated replacement cost of \$100,000.
+Under the standard method of calculation, a full replacement reserve on December 31, 2018, for that asset would be \$42,000 (\$100,000 x 21/50).
+If an association had not already established a replacement reserve for that asset, the full replacement reserve contribution by December 31, 2018, would be \$42,000 (or fifty per cent of that amount \$21,000 for the minimum replacement reserve).
+If the association adopts the method of calculation permitted by subsection (b), the full replacement reserve contribution required by December 31, 2018, for the same asset would be only \$3,333 $(\$100,000 \times 1/30)$, or fifty per cent of that amount -\$1,667 (rounded to nearest whole number) - for the minimum replacement reserve, although subsequent annual contributions will be higher than in the first example.
+In effect, the asset is deemed to be only one-year old, not twenty-one years old on December 31, 2018.
+[Eff] (Auth: HRS §§514B-61, 514B-148) (Imp: HRS §514B-148)

-\$16-119.6-12 Borrowing and special assessments to fund replacement reserves.
+§16-119.6-12 Borrowing and special assessments to fund replacement reserves.
 Provided an association assesses and collects sufficient funds to fund its statutory replacement reserves, complies with the law, chapters 16-119.1 through 16-119.8, and commission requirements, the board may in order to pay the cost to maintain, repair, or replace assets of the association:

-- (1) Transfer funds between the separate, designated funds required by section 16-119.6-6, subject to the requirements of that section; - (2) Borrow funds, subject to the requirements of section 514B-105(e), HRS; and - (3) Specially assess the unit owners.
+- Transfer funds between the separate, designated funds required by section 16-119.6-6, subject to the requirements of that section; - (2) Borrow funds, subject to the requirements of section 514B-105(e), HRS; and

+(3) Specially assess the unit owners.
 This section shall apply if the board underestimates the reserve requirements for an asset or if the cost to maintain, repair, or replace an asset will reduce the association's replacement reserve funds to less than fifty per cent of a full replacement reserve or to less than one hundred per cent of the full replacement reserves when using a cash flow plan during any budget year.